-Design and Construction
+Ulysses: Design and Construction

 The as yet unnamed ferry was to be the first to incorporate four full-height freight decks allowing her to carry an impressive 4,100 lane metres of freight, around twice the amount of the ISLE OF INISHMORE.
 The fourth freight deck was born out of necessity as the new vessel would have to fit the constraints of Dublin Port, but Irish Ferries had set their sights on doubling freight capacity while still only using the one ship in order to achieve greater economies of scale.
-The solution arrived at by the design team at Rauma involved tapering the superstructure of the vessel to compensate for having the weight of a freight deck so high up the vessel.
-When delivered the vessel would physically be one of the largest in the world (SILJA SYMPHONY was slightly shorter in length but of greater tonnage), and would also have the largest theoretical car capacity - some 1,342 cars when a mezzanine deck was deployed on the top freight deck.
+At the time of her introduction, ULYSSES was the largest ferry in the world in terms of lane metre capacity and deadweight.

 The name Ulysses was chosen via an earlier public competition, winning due to both being the name of a famous novel about Dublin by James Joyce as well as also being the latin name for the hero of Greek mythology, the Greek king Odysseus who was cursed by Poseidon to wander the seas for ten years.
 As the James Joyce novel chronicled a day in the life of Leopold Bloom in the city of Dublin, it was decided to theme the passenger areas of the new ship around the novel.